xnau/pardibee/readme.txt

 == Upgrade Notice ==

-1.9.8 is a new feature and bug fix release
+2.0 is a major feature upgrade release.
+We recommend you back up your files and database before upgrading.

 == Plugin Support ==